 Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.
 Tuition: Amount of money charged to students for instructional services.
 Tuition may be charged per term, per course, or per credit.

-\ Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
-Most tutors are college students; at some colleges, they are specially trained and certified.
+Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
+Most tutors are college students; at some colleges, they are specially trained and unit: a standard of measurement representing nours of academic instruction (e.g., semester credit, quarter credit, clock hour).

-Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, contact hour).
+Certified.
+Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter